Týr (band): Side projects

 Current Týr lead singer, Heri Joensen, is working on a side project with the band Heljareyga.
 They released their self-titled debut album in 2010.
 All lyrics on the album are in Faroese.
 It was released first as a download on 12 February 2010 at digital retailers, but CD copies came later available at Tutl Records.

-Joensen also has the side project 'Surma' with his Czech girlfriend Viktorie Surmová.
-Their first album, The Light Within, was released on 1 November 2020.
+Heri also had the side project 'Surma' with Czech singer Viktorie Surmová.
+Their first and only album, The Light Within, was released on 1 November 2020.

+Hans Hammer in addition to releasing solo tracks has his own band named Asyllex.